akkshayTandon/farzi-vichar-api/README.md

 # TO_DO
  - [x] Add a database to the API to read and write user submitted quotes
- - [ ] May move to SQLite database for read-only, already available data
  - [x] Handle errors with better response
  - [x] Add data in existing language(s)
+ - [ ] Add API Security
+ - [ ] May move to data to a database for read-only, already available data
  - [ ] Add data for more languages